marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can I Access Sealed Criminal Court Records?

-Sealed or shielded criminal court records are not accessible by the public, except they request permission from the court to access it.
+Sealed or shielded criminal court records are not accessible to the public, except they request permission from the court to access them.
 Parties interested in accessing shielded records can download and complete these forms.
 For sealed records, file a motion using the form CC-DC–054 online.

 Are Maryland Juvenile Criminal Records Open to the Public?

-Juvenile criminal records are court records of a child or youth who was alleged a delinquent or adjudicated a delinquent.
+Juvenile criminal records are court records of a child or youth who was alleged to be a delinquent or adjudicated a delinquent.
 It can also mean records of a child who got a citation for violating a law.
-Juveniles in Maryland are referred to individuals under the age of 18 years.
+Juveniles in Maryland are referred to as individuals under the age of 18 years.
 When youths commit crimes, they are not treated the same as adults.
-However, specific individuals might be granted access by the court to see juvenile records, which is one of the needs for destroying (expungement) the files.
+However, specific individuals might be granted access by the court to see juvenile records, which is one of the reasons for destroying (expunging) the files.
 Juveniles can request to have their records expunged if someone filed a petition against them, citing juvenile delinquency, or they received a minor citation.

 There are, however, two types of juvenile records in Maryland that cannot be deleted, which are: